Piëch Automotive: Mark Zero concept

-Design
+Specifications

-The car is a two-seater sports coupé in the contemporary style.
-The first models should be delivered in 2022 equipped with electric motors and a battery positioned on the central tunnel as far as the rear axle, for a weight of 1,800 kg.
-The Mark Zero will be able to accommodate thermal, hybrid or fuel cell powertrains thanks to its modular platform, which is planned to be used for an SUV and a "Piëch sedan" in a second phase.
+The car is a two-seater sports coupé.
+The first models were planned to be delivered in 2022, equipped with electric motors and a battery positioned on the central tunnel as far as the rear axle, for a weight of 1,800 kg.
+The Mark Zero will be able to accommodate thermal, hybrid or fuel cell powertrains thanks to its modular platform, which was planned to be used for an SUV and a "Piëch sedan" in a second phase.

-Motorization
+Powertrain

 The Mark Zero is equipped with three electric motors, a 150 kW asynchronous electric motor mounted on the front axle and two independent synchronous electric motors mounted on the rear axle of 150 kW each, providing a total power of 600 hp.

 Piëch claims its innovative battery is 80% rechargeable in 4 min 40 s on a 380 kW fast terminal that has not yet been deployed in 2019, for a range of 500 km.